strapi/strapi/docs/3.x.x/guides/filters.md

 ##### Or clauses

-If you use the same operator (except for in and nin) the values will be use to build and `OR` query
+If you use the same operator (except for in and nin) the values will be use to build an `OR` query

 `GET /posts?title_contains=article&title_contains=truc`

 ### Deep filtering

-Find posts written by a user who belongs to a company with the name equal to strapi `GET /posts?author.company.name=strapi`
+Find posts written by a user who belongs to a company with the name equal to Strapi `GET /posts?author.company.name=strapi`

 ::: note